astraut-solutions/easy-risk-register/docs/reference/high-level.md

 - Vite + React + TypeScript (`easy-risk-register-frontend/`)
 - Uses Supabase Auth in the browser and calls `/api/*`
-- Persists only non-authoritative UI state (filters/settings) locally
+- Persists non-authoritative UI state locally (filters + cached preferences), with some preferences optionally synced to the workspace (e.g. tooltips/onboarding)

 **Backend**